 How does a privately-owned, Blue Flag beach on your doorstep sound?
 Carbis Bay beach manages to capture everything we love about the British seaside with all the glamour of the Med.
 This gleaming white sandy beach stands out for miles, and even on the warmest summer day there’s plenty of room for everyone.
 There’s zero surf at Carbis Bay Beach, which is great news if you’re holidaying with small children.
 They’ll be safe to enjoy a paddle in the crystal waters, and what a setting for your first family break.

-Holidays in Carbis Bay are all about enjoying serious beach time, and there are plenty to choose from during your stay.
+With one of Cornwall’s bluest bays, holidays in Carbis Bay are all about enjoying serious beach time.
 Just along the coast at St Ives you’ll find Porthmeor Beach, another Blue Flag holder with everything going for it.
 This one’s popular with surfers, and it operates a seasonal dog ban.

 Now, holidays in Carbis Bay tend to revolve around the area’s many restaurants – and there’s no judgement from us!
 With so much to see and do and all those delicious menus waiting to tempt you, we’d be the same.
 For a modest village, Carbis Bay’s home to a diverse foodie scene, so there’s plenty of choice to keep the whole family happy.